What We Do

 Telephone Support

-Information, support, and referrals are available over the phone to all court users in Victoria including Family Courts users in Victoria, Queensland, and New South Wales.
-By calling us toll-free on 1800 571 239, our highly trained Networkers can help with the following:
+Information, support, and referrals are available over the phone to all court users in Victoria, and Family Court users in Victoria, Queensland, and New South Wales.
+Call us free on 1800 571 239 to speak with one of our highly trained Networkers, who can support you by providing:

-- Explain court processes and what to expect
+• Information about going to court, court processes, and what to expect

-- Provide information about how to access an interpreter
+• Information about how to access an interpreter or safety planning in court

 Where We Operate